What is a Vector Database?

 - DiskANN and the Vamana Algorithm

-- Advantages of vector databases
+- Advantages of Vector Databases

-- What is the fastest vector database
+- Which one is the fastest vector database?
+Benchmark them.

 - Vector databases comparison